omega8cc/boa/ROADMAP.md

 ## OTHER NEW FEATURES RELEASED IN BOA LTS/PRO

+- **A Task Queue That Heals Itself**: A task whose runner died is reaped by the dispatcher and by an outside watchdog, marked failed with a truthful log entry, never re-run
+- **Root Keeps Its Boundary**: A hardening sweep so that no root file operation follows a symlink planted at a name BOA maintains
+- **Faster Clone and Migrate**: FastTrack skips the pre-flight verifications and MyQuick copies the database in parallel per table; a clone's files land in its own symlinked store rather than being copied
+- **xtrim**: Retire a fully proxied migration source in stages, from a dry plan through a reversible quiesce to the one-way shrink, removing nothing until the migration is proven complete
+- **Distributed Scraper Detection**: Cold interactive-only fetches are answered with a static 404 before PHP is reached, with a campaign-level IDS detector (report-only by default)
+- **Site Operator Role and Task Provenance**: A control-panel role for day-to-day site tasks without Backup, Restore, Reset password or Delete, and every task records which login queued it
 - **BOA Local**: Install and run BOA locally without a public IP or DNS, for development and testing
 - **DDEV Integration**: Pull a BOA-hosted site's database and files into a local DDEV project with the `ddev-boa` add-on
 - **PHP 8.5 Support**: Enhancing performance and supporting twelve PHP versions